 Since then, new classes, new courses and new cross-disciplinary partnerships have broadened the range of subjects regularly employing object-centred learning in the Museum to include, for example, Medieval and Modern Languages, Geography, History, Tibetan Studies, Mathematics, Anthropology, Medicine, Business and English Literature.

 As well as enhancing the degree programmes of Oxford students, these collaborations also offer the chance for their teachers to engage more deeply with the products of material and visual culture.
-Programmes like the Faculty Fellowships have brought new faculty thinking to bear on the collections, whilst through Eloquent Things and Krasis the Ashmolean has become a key centre for early-career scholars to develop their skills in object-based teaching and learning.
+Programmes like the Faculty Fellowships have brought fresh faculty thinking to bear on the collections.
+Eloquent Things and Krasis have made the Ashmolean a key centre for early-career scholars to develop their skills in object-based teaching and learning, whilst Our Museum Our Voices opens the Museum to diverse observations and new interpretations.